 Mobile money in Tanzania has been slow to gain traction in rural areas.
 The traditional system in place to facilitate mobile payments is USSD, which is a text-based and fairly complicated process, usually with a poorly designed menu, and requires users to enter long strings of numbers which introduces more possibility for errors.
-With no simpler option available for offline or low internet connections, mobile money isn’t seen as convenient for most purchases, and many in rural Tanzania chose to remain in a cash economy, forgoing the benefits that mobile money can offer.
+With no simpler option available for offline or low internet connections, mobile money isn’t seen as convenient for most purchases, and many in rural Tanzania choose to remain in a cash economy, forgoing the benefits that mobile money can offer.

 How does mobile money evolve from the text-based, slow USSD interface that facilitates payments on or offline but is complicated, painful, and slow; to a seven times faster, Venmo-like interface that creates a single, unified wallet for Tanzanian smartphone users which creates access via simplicity?